Risk Factors for Developing Mycosis

 - Extreme age groups, i.e., very young or very old

 Based upon the level of tissue invasion, mycoses may be divided into the following types:

-This infection is limited to the superficial layer of the skin and hair, e. g.
-Tinea versicolor.
+This infection is limited to the superficial layer of the skin and hair, e. g., Tinea versicolor.

-Cutaneous mycosis not only invades deeper into epidermis of the skin but also involves hair and nails of the body.
+Cutaneous mycosis not only invades deeper into the epidermis of the skin but also involves the hair and nails of the body.
 The organisms causing such infection are called dermatophytes, often limited to the keratinized layer of skin, hair and nails.
 The host immune system may be activated causing local inflammatory changes.
 Examples include ringworm infection.

 Sporotrichosis, also known as Rose Gardener’s disease, is a fungal infection caused by the species Sporothrix schenckii shown in the figure.
 The most common form of sporotrichosis is the cutaneous infection.
 Pulmonary and disseminated infections, although rare, have also been reported.

 Sporotrichosis occurs worldwide.
 It is endemic in China.
 Epidemics have been reported in South Africa, Australia and Brazil.
 The prognosis of the disease is very good.